-On June 22, 2021, we entered into a purchase agreement with entities affiliated with Silver Lake, pursuant to which such entities have agreed to purchase an aggregate of \$75.0 million of our common stock in a private placement concurrent with or shortly after the completion of this offering, at a purchase price per share equal to the initial public offering price of \$17.00 per share of our common stock.
+On June 22, 2021, we entered into a purchase agreement with entities affiliated with Silver Lake, pursuant to which such entities have agreed to purchase an aggregate of \$75.0 million of our common stock in a private placement concurrent with or shortly after the completion of this offering, at a purchase price per share equal to the initial public offering price per share at which our common stock is sold to the public in this offering.
 The sale of such shares will not be registered under the Securities Act of 1933, as amended, or the Securities Act.
 The closing of this offering is not conditioned upon the closing of the private placement.
 See "Certain Relationships and Related Party Transactions-Silver Lake Purchase Agreement" for additional information.